 Patients who do not arrive for a scheduled appointment and did not cancel the appointment with at least 24 hours’ notice are considered no-shows.
 No-show appointments not only erode practice revenue but also can affect patient outcomes.
 Create a no-show policy for your practice and follow it consistently to reduce missed appointments in your practice.

-Consider a progressive policy that will address initial no-shows with a gentle reminder of why keeping appointments is important.
-For the chronic no-show patient, consider implementing a service charge to help defray lost revenue caused by no-show appointments.
+- Consider a progressive policy that will address initial no-shows with (1) a gentle reminder of why keeping appointments is important, and (2) a warning that the next missed appointment will incur a service charge for which you will bill the patient.
+Remember, however:

 Last Updated On